deter-project/docs/site/docs/support/class.md

 To create accounts:

 1. Copy and paste your students' (or TA's) emails, one per line.
 Account creation takes up to a minute per student.
-2. When accounts are created, the system will automatically email the students/TAs so make sure to alert them to the fact that you are signing them up for a DETERLab account.
+2. When accounts are created, the system will automatically email the students/TAs, so make sure to alert them to the fact that you are signing them up for a DETERLab account.
+Students and TAs will receive their username and password in email.
+Passwords cannot be changed by TAs/students.

 !!! note
-    If your students or TAs later desire to use DETERLab for research, they will need to join a research project and open an individual account on DETERLab.
+    If you or your TAs/students later desire to use DETERLab in research please <a href="https://launch.mod.deterlab.net/">use our new platform to apply for an account.
 Class accounts are only for class use.

 ## Getting Help